borland667/tools/lmstudio_claude_bridge/README.md

 For Claude Code specifically, the included launcher pins the primary/default mapping to `qwen3.6-35b-a3b-abliterated-heretic-mlx` and the helper mapping to `qwen/qwen3-coder-30b` unless you override them.
 That keeps the picker dynamic while routing the main conversation to the largest abliterated model we verified on LM Studio's Anthropic-compatible `/v1/messages` path, while leaving helper/side work on a faster model that also behaves reliably there.

+That is different from the current Desktop/Cowork LaunchAgent documented earlier in this README, which pins `MAIN_MODEL`, `SMALL_MODEL`, and `TOOL_MODEL` all to `qwen/qwen3-coder-30b` to make the live route explicit and reduce ambiguity.

 You can override both:

 ```bash